bobbestben/Proj1-BusArrivalTiming/index.md

 This app fetches the bus arrival timings of all the buses at a bus stop.

-Search a bus stop to try it out!
+Try it out, search a bus stop number at https://bobbestben.github.io/

+No installation required, this appliation uses the source HTML, CSS and JS files only.

 ## Features of the app